Stocks in the Spotlight - thespotlite.net - Click here to go home!

 the market direction will mean little!"

-There are many negatives with the economy, and the markets, so continue to use caution and stick with value stocks for safety.
-Stay with PUTS to protect profits.
+There are still many negatives with the economy, and the markets, so continue to use caution and stick with value stocks for safety.
 Choose wisely!

 MEMBER LIST